Honeymoon Destinations in March

 What could be more magical than India.
 Take your pick from palaces, beaches, temples, wildlife safaris, city shopping and romantic train rides.
 To see the classic sights – including the Taj Mahal – try this 14-day Rajasthan private tour.
-It’s also a great time to visit charming, laid-back Kerala in Southern India, and one of the best months for elephant spotting.
-Try this private tour, Kerala – God’s Own Country.

 Another great honeymoon destination in March which combines culture and beaches is Sri Lanka.
 Weather patterns vary across the island but March should be reasonably dry and not so humid.
 Find honeymoon ideas in Sri Lanka and choose from a great selection of hotels including Vil-Uyana, Amanwella and Castlereagh.